inkline/inkline.io/src/pages/docs/components/navbar.md

 Setting a `collapse` value of `true` will set the navbar to be always collapsible.

-<example :component="examples.INavbarCollapseTrueExample" :html="examples.INavbarCollapseTrueExampleHTML"></example>
+<example :component="INavbarCollapseTrueExample" :html="INavbarCollapseTrueExampleHTML"></example>

 Setting a `collapse` value of `false` will set the navbar to never be collapsible.

-<example :component="examples.INavbarCollapseFalseExample" :html="examples.INavbarCollapseFalseExampleHTML"></example>
+<example :component="INavbarCollapseFalseExample" :html="INavbarCollapseFalseExampleHTML"></example>

 #### Manual Collapse
 Sometimes, it's necessary to control whether the collapsed Navbar is open or not programmatically.
 Fort that, you can use the `v-model` directive.

-<example :component="examples.INavbarCollapseManualExample" :html="examples.INavbarCollapseManualExampleHTML" :js="examples.INavbarCollapseManualExampleJS"></example>
+<example :component="INavbarCollapseManualExample" :html="INavbarCollapseManualExampleHTML" :js="INavbarCollapseManualExampleJS"></example>

 ### Linking and Routing
 Nav items will be automatically converted to link anchors `<a>` when providing a `href` property.
 You can also specify `target` and `rel` properties.